scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

      - In Protobuf message format, this means that the value of the `next_isd_as` field in the `ASEntrySignedBody` component MUST be "0".
    - The egress interface in the Hop Field component MUST NOT be specified.
      - In Protobuf message format, this means that the value of the `egress` field in the `HopField` component MUST be "0".
 2. If the AS has peering links, the Control Service MAY add corresponding peer entry components to the signed body of the AS entry - one peer entry component for each peering link that the AS wants to advertise.
-The egress interface ID in the Hop Field component of each added peer entry MUST NOT be specified.
+The egress Interface ID in the Hop Field component of each added peer entry MUST NOT be specified.
    - In Protobuf message format, this means that the value of the `egress` field in the `HopField` component MUST be "0".
 3. The Control Service MUST sign the modified PCB and append the computed signature.